LanYangYang321/NTPddos/README.md

 # NTPddos

+WARNING!!!
+Comitting DDOS attack toward others device or network is ILLEGAL!!!
+This project only provide codes for study or researches ONLY!!
+Any user who use this project in ILLEGAL ways has nothing to do with this project and has nothing to do with the author of this project.
+Users should bear the legal consequences and risks that may be caused.

-A type of ddos exploiting the ntp servers through monlist request and ip forge
+A type of ddos exploiting the ntp servers through monlist request and ip forge.

 use python 3.9 to run